 Now you have understood the functioning of Master node.
 Let’s see what is the Worker/Minions node and its components.

 It is a physical server or you can say a VM which runs the applications using Pods (a pod scheduling unit) which is controlled by the master node.
 On a physical server (worker/slave node), pods are scheduled.
 For accessing the applications from the external world, we connect to nodes.

 Let’s see what are the following components:

 - To run and manage a container’s lifecycle, we need a container runtime on the worker node.
-Some examples of container runtimes are:

 - Sometimes, Docker is also referred to as a container runtime, but to be precise, Docker is a platform which uses containers as a container runtime.